-- 1. Provide streamside landowners detailed technical information on the establishment and maintenance of riparian buffers. - 2.
-Provide stakeholders technical assistance that will guide restoration of stream system stability and help to maintain ecological integrity.
-Technical assistance can range from a landowner consultation to activities that will help meet the priorities of protecting water quality and establishing riparian buffers. - 3.
-Provide long-term access to technical assistance to landowners and municipalities for assessment of their stream-related problems, and development of effective management strategies and to supervise stream project implementation. - 4.
-Educate streamside landowners by providing a basic understanding of fluvial process, factors impacting streambank stability and water quality, and management decisions for the promotion of a healthy stream. - 5.
-Characterize current riparian vegetation management in the watershed and make prioritized recommendations for changes that can improve ecosystem integrity. - 6.
-Educate municipal leaders by providing a basic understanding of fluvial process, with an emphasis on how local decision makers can support stream health through their leadership and provide information on the multiple benefits which can be realized by protecting stream and watershed health.
+1. Provide streamside landowners detailed technical information on the establishment and maintenance of riparian buffers.

+2. Provide stakeholders technical assistance that will guide restoration of stream system stability and help to maintain ecological integrity.
+Technical assistance can range from a landowner consultation to activities that will help meet the priorities of protecting water quality and establishing riparian buffers.

+3. Provide long-term access to technical assistance to landowners and municipalities for assessment of their stream-related problems, and development of effective management strategies and to supervise stream project implementation.

+4. Educate streamside landowners by providing a basic understanding of fluvial process, factors impacting streambank stability and water quality, and management decisions for the promotion of a healthy stream.

+5. Characterize current riparian vegetation management in the watershed and make prioritized recommendations for changes that can improve ecosystem integrity.

+6. Educate municipal leaders by providing a basic understanding of fluvial process, with an emphasis on how local decision makers can support stream health through their leadership and provide information on the multiple benefits which can be realized by protecting stream and watershed health.

 OUTREACH, EDUCATION AND TECHNICAL ASSISTANCE TO STREAMSIDE LANDOWNERS Action Item Partners Description Funding Status The GCSWCD and NYCDEP have worked cooperatively to develop program resources and policies to provide technical assistance for municipalities, planning boards, highway departments, developers, landowners and other interested parties.
 Technical assistance may include, but is NYCDEP/ not limited to, stormwater planning and retrofit, stream GCSWCD GCSWCD, management activities, project permitting, and land use Schoharie, Local Technical Assistance NYCDEP planning.
-WAP On-going The GCSWCD provided a Streamside Landowner Workshop at the Mountain Top Library in Tannersville, January 27th, 2018.
+WAP On-going Soliciting landowner interest to the CREP/CSBI pilot NYCDEP/ CREP/CSBI Postcard GCSWCD, program through postcard mailings.
+Continued mailings are GCSWCD/ Mailings NYCDEP contingent on CREP/CSBI pilot program progress.
+CSBI On-going The GCSWCD provided a Streamside Landowner Workshop at the Mountain Top Library in Tannersville, April 13th, 2019.
 The workshop was available to individuals who own streamside property in Hunter, Tannersville, Windham, Ashland, Jewett, Lexington, and Prattsville.
 Attendees learned how to establish and increase the riparian buffer zone on their own property by planting NYCDEP/ Streamside Landowner GCSWCD, native trees and shrubs.
-Participants learned about the GCSWCD Workshop NYCDEP Catskill Streams Buffer Initiative (CSBI) program.
-CSBI 2018
+Participants learned about the GCSWCD Completed Workshop NYCDEP Catskill Streams Buffer Initiative (CSBI) program.
+CSBI 2019